 Rules and Guidance material

 EASA has provided a framework of rules and guidance material that supports a safety management approach to volcanic ash for the aviation community.
+This document dates from 2015 and may be in need of revision.

 Safety Information Bulletin